statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ## Maintaining a Starter Kit

-When making changes to your starter kit, just [re-export](#exporting-files) from your development repo and push your changes from your exported repo.
+When making changes to your Starter Kit, just [re-export](#exporting-files) from your development repo and push your changes from your exported repo.

 ### Keeping up-to-date with Statamic and Laravel

-Rather than maintaining your development repo as new Statamic and Laravel versions are released, you can always install your starter kit into a fresh Statamic instance by using the `--with-config` install option.
+Rather than maintaining your development repo as new Statamic and Laravel versions are released, you can always install your Starter Kit into a fresh Statamic instance by using the `--with-config` install option.

 ``` bash
 statamic new kung-fury-dev the-hoff/kung-fury-theme --with-config
 ```

-This will install your starter kit into a brand new Statamic project, along with your `starter-kit.yaml` config file for future exports.
+This will install your Starter Kit into a brand new Statamic project, along with your `starter-kit.yaml` config file for future exports.

 ## Addons vs. Starter Kits

-Both addons and starter kits can be used to extend the Statamic experience, but they have different strengths and use cases:
+Both addons and Starter Kits can be used to extend the Statamic experience, but they have different strengths and use cases:

 ### Addons